How can we help employees feel more positive and engaged?

 Every company wants happy and productive employees.
 But, in a world full of uncertainty, many employees are worried, stressed, and disengaged.

-In fact, according to recent studies, 73% of American professionals are feeling burned-out and people in the U.S. are more unhappy today than they’ve been in nearly 50 years.
+In fact, according to research from the University of Chicago, 73% of American professionals are feeling burned out and people in the U.S. are more unhappy today than they’ve been in nearly 50 years.1

 50 years!

-This is tough to hear (and experience), and, the uncertainty isn’t going away anytime soon.
+This is tough to hear (and experience).
+And the uncertainty isn’t going away anytime soon.

 Stop waiting, start planning for the future